Salma-Yassin/Data-Base-Bash/README.md

 # Data-Base-Bash

-A Database Project created using bash scripts.
+A Database Engine created using bash scripts.

 To run: